 What Matters in the End

-Atul Gawande practices general and endocrine surgery at Brigham and Women's Hospital in Boston.
-He's also a professor in the Department of Health Policy and Management at the Harvard T.H.
+Atul Gawande practices general and endocrine surgery at Brigham and Women’s Hospital in Boston.
+He’s also Professor in the Department of Health Policy and Management at the Harvard T.H.
 Chan School of Public Health and Samuel O. Thier Professor of Surgery at Harvard Medical School.
-He's a staff writer for The New Yorker and the author of Complications: A Surgeon's Notes on an Imperfect Science, Better: A Surgeon's Notes on Performance, The Checklist Manifesto: How to Get Things Right, and Being Mortal: Medicine and What Matters in the End.
+He was recently named the CEO of Haven, a healthcare venture spearheaded by the leaders of Amazon, JP Morgan, and Berkshire Hathaway.
+He’s been a staff writer for The New Yorker magazine since 1998 and is the author of four books, including The Checklist Manifesto and Being Mortal: Medicine and What Matters in the End.

 [music: “Seven League Boots” by Zoë Keating]

 Atul Gawande: The conversation I felt like I was having was, do we fight, or do we give up?

 And the reality was that it’s not do we fight, or do we give up?
 It’s what are we fighting for?
 People have priorities besides just surviving no matter what.
 You have reasons you want to be alive.
 What are those reasons?
 Because whatever you’re living for, along the way, we’ve got to make sure we don’t sacrifice it.
 And in fact, can we, along the way, whatever’s happening, can we enable it?